 But you weren’t supposed to do laundry with it!
 Work of any sort was thought to be unlucky on this day.
 In particular, washing clothes was a bad idea – some even said that if you did the laundry on Ascension, someone in the family would die.
 And just as you couldn’t wash clothes, you couldn’t make them or mend them: clothing that had been touched by a needle on Ascension was thought to attract lightning.

 Apparently, though, fishing doesn’t count as work.
 In some places, Ascension is considered the start of the fishing season.
-But in the past, rivers and lakes were considered particularly dangerous on the Ascension: according to old folk beliefs, you were more likely to drown on this day than on any other day.
+However, in the past, rivers and lakes were considered particularly dangerous on the Ascension: according to old folk beliefs, you were more likely to drown on this day than on any other day.

 Picnics and Poppies